arun-sub/genomicsbench/README.md

 If you use GenomicsBench or find GenomicsBench useful, please cite this work:

-> **Arun Subramaniyan, Yufeng Gu, Timothy Dunn, Somnath Paul, Md.
-Vasimuddin, Sanchit Misra, David Blaauw, Satish Narayanasamy, Reetuparna Das.
-"GenomicsBench: A Benchmark Suite for Genomics", In IEEE International Symposium on Performance Analysis of Systems and Software (ISPASS), 2021 (to appear). **.
+> ***Arun Subramaniyan, Yufeng Gu, Timothy Dunn, Somnath Paul, Md.
+Vasimuddin, Sanchit Misra, David Blaauw, Satish Narayanasamy, Reetuparna Das. *GenomicsBench: A Benchmark Suite for Genomics*, In IEEE International Symposium on Performance Analysis of Systems and Software (ISPASS), 2021 (to appear)***

 ## Issues and bug reporting